LLNL/dataracebench/user_guide.md

 * ThreadSanitizer: sudo docker pull yshixyz/dataracebench:Tsan
 * Archer: sudo docker pull yshixyz/dataracebench:archer
 * ROMP: sudo docker pull yshixyz/dataracebench:romp
+* Coderrect Scanner: see the coderrect [Quick Start](https://coderrect.com/documentation/quick-start/) page
 * Intel Inspector: A valid license is required to install and use Intel Inspector.

-After downloading the docker image, a user needs to create containers for all the four tools.
+After downloading the docker image, a user needs to create containers for all the five tools.
 * Archer: docker run -it --name drb\_archer yshixyz/dataracebench:archer
 * ThreadSanitizer: sudo docker run -it --name drb\_tsan yshixyz/dataracebench:Tsan
 * ROMP: sudo docker run -it --name drb\_romp yshixyz/dataracebench:romp
+* Coderrect Scanner: Assume user have built their own image - sudo docker run -it --name drb\_coderrect bash
 * Intel Inspector: Assume user have built their own Intel image - sudo docker run -it --name drb\_intel bash

 DRB is automated with the provided scripts which are covered in the next section.